flesh/archwiz/README.md

-    which is the parameters sent to the function, as such Documenting all the functions would be a huge undertaking in most projects this size, so I decided to make this script self Documenting, as well as self Localizing, a non-localized script is worthless to the world, in a perfect Society we would all talk the same Language, for me that would be C++, so lets just say that no one can agree on what Language to speak in, let a lone program in, so even this text needs to be translated, for those that do not read English; and this is static text; so these instructions really need to be in the script itself;
+    which is the parameters sent to the function, as such Documenting all the functions would be a huge undertaking in most projects this size, so I decided to make this script self Documenting, as well as self Localizing, a non-localized script is worthless to the world, in a perfect Society we would all talk the same Language, for me that would be C++, so lets just say that no one can agree on what Language to speak in, let alone program in, so even this text needs to be translated, for those that do not read English; and this is static text; so these instructions really need to be in the script itself;
     which is why its self Documenting; so it can translate that into the language the person reading it can read it in, so that is it for this static file, all other Documentation will be built in.